Intu: 2013 to 2019

-The company announced on 27 February 2013 that it had agreed to purchase Midsummer Place in Milton Keynes (now Intu Milton Keynes) from Legal & General for £250.5 million.
+The company announced on 27 February 2013 that it had agreed to purchase Midsummer Place in Milton Keynes from Legal & General for £250.5 million.
 The sale was completed by the end of March 2013.

 In March 2014, Intu announced that it had purchased the Merry Hill Shopping Centre and Westfield Derby for a £867.8m property deal that saw Intu take complete ownership of Westfield's Derby shopping centre and Sprucefield Park in Northern Ireland.

 In December 2017, the company agreed to a takeover by property development company Hammerson for £3.4 billion, subject to shareholder approval.
 In April 2018, Hammerson recommended that its shareholders reject the proposed takeover.
 With Intu hit by declining footfall on the high street and failures among major retailers, Peel Group, Olayan Group, and Brookfield Property launched a £2.8bn takeover bid in October, but, after due diligence procedures, they withdrew the offer in November 2018.

 In November 2019, Intu said it was in talks to sell three Spanish shopping centres: Puerto Venecia in Zaragoza, intu Asturias in Oviedo, and intu Xanadu in Madrid.
 In December 2019, it sold its share in the Zaragoza asset for €237.7 million, delivering net proceeds of around €115m.
 The following month it sold its Oviedo asset, raising around €85 million.

 2020 demise

 In March 2020, Intu abandoned a £1.3 billion emergency cash call as not enough investors were willing to support the call.
 The company had £4.5 billion of debt.
 The company subsequently warned that it could collapse if unable to raise further funds, after reporting a loss of £2bn for 2019.
 Intu shares had lost almost 90% of their value in a year, and the results announcement prompted a 25% drop to just over 4p.
 On 26 March, as the COVID-19 pandemic prompted more retailers to delay rent payments to Intu, the company warned that it would need some waivers from its lenders and was likely to breach its debt covenants in July; its shares fell 11% to 3.6p in the first hour of trading following the warning.
-On 23 June 2020, the company warned that shopping centres might close if financial restructuring talks with lenders failed, and lined up KPMG as administrators as a "contingency".
+On 23 June, the company warned that shopping centres might close if financial restructuring talks with lenders failed, and lined up KPMG as administrators as a "contingency".
 On 26 June, Intu went into administration.

-Intu SGS, a subsidiary of Intu and holding company for Intu Watford, Braehead, Victoria Centre and Lakeside, received funding in August 2020 to take full control of the four centres.
-The transfer from Intu to Intu SGS was expected to take place by the end of 2020, and to involve Global Mutual becoming asset manager of the centres and Savills serving as property manager.
-In September 2020, the transfers of Intu Derby, Merry Hill, and Milton Keynes to new owners were confirmed.
+In August, Intu SGS, a subsidiary of Intu and holding company for Intu Watford, Braehead, Victoria Centre and Lakeside, received funding to take full control of the four centres, appointing Global Mutual as asset manager and Savills as property manager.
+Intu SGS took full control of the four centres, with Global Mutual & Savills assuming management, in October.
+In September, the transfers of Intu Derby, Merry Hill, and Milton Keynes to new owners were confirmed.
 Intu announced that Chapelfield would also be transferred to new owners, although these were not identified.